greenelab/deep-review/sections/03_categorize.md

 Reusing features from natural images is also an emerging approach for radiographic images, where datasets are often too small to train large deep neural networks without these techniques [@tag:Bar2015_nonmed_tl @tag:Shin2016_cad_tl
 @tag:Rajkomar2017_radiographs @tag:Lakhani2017_radiography].
-Rajkomar et al.
-[@tag:Rajkomar2017_radiographs] showed that a deep CNN trained on natural images boosts performance in radiographic images.
+A deep CNN trained on natural images boosts performance in radiographic images [@tag:Rajkomar2017_radiographs].
 However, the target task required either re-training the initial model from scratch with special pre-processing or fine-tuning of the whole network on radiographs with heavy data augmentation to avoid overfitting.